Community Standards & Civility Council Members

-- Be knowledgeable about aspects of the Code of Student Conduct and Preponderance of Evidence standard of decision-making
+- Be knowledgeable about aspects of the WSSU Students’ Code of Conduct

 - Attend all training sessions

-- Be in good disciplinary standing with the University
+- Be in good conduct standing with the University

-The Office of Student Conduct is available to conduct sessions on the student conduct process for student groups, classes, faculty/staff meetings, and for student programs.
+The Office of Community Standards & Civility is available to conduct sessions on the conduct process for student groups, classes, faculty/staff meetings, and for student programs.
 We will tailor discussions/workshops to your needs.
 Sample topics include:

 - Tips for avoiding the conduct process